ainfosec/FISSURE/docs/RTD/_build/html/_sources/pages/components.rst.txt

     Location of flow graphs used by the TSI component for slow scanning detection and fixed frequency detection.

 Installer/
     Location of the primary FISSURE installation script and its support files.
-It is called by the "install" bash script after checking for prerequisities.
+It is called by the "install" bash script after checking for prerequisites.

 IQ Recordings/
     Default location for storing IQ files captured with the IQ Data tab recorder.
 Contains example files for testing purposes.